-This section will try to give you a clear and precise overview of what a PADI IDC actually is, what it stands for, why you need to do one and most importantly of all, why you won’t regret booking one with Aussie Divers Phuket.
+This section will try to give you a clear and precise overview of what the Thailand Phuket PADI IDC program actually is, what it stands for, why you need to do one and most importantly of all, why you won’t regret booking one with Aussie Divers Phuket.

 If you can’t find the answer you are looking for in the IDC Overview area, please check the other IDC sections and the FAQ area, if you can’t find the answer there either, please send us an email, we are always willing to discuss your IDC questions, options and special requirements.

 What is the Thailand Phuket PADI IDC program (Instructor Development Course)?

 The IDC stands for Instructor Development Course, you are now required by PADI to complete one before attending an IE Instructor Examination.
 So to put it simply you cannot be an Instructor without having completed an IDC.

 The IDC is what teaches you everything you will need to know about becoming a PADI professional and the skills required to pass your Instructor Exams, both physical and paper based, plus rounds up all your physical dive skills to that of what is expected of someone who is now a teacher of scuba diving.